AdobeDocs/commerce-operations.en/help/configuration/cache/config-varnish-server.md

 There are several ways to look at response headers, including using a browser [plug-in](https://glossary.magento.com/plug-in) or a browser inspector.

 The following example uses `curl`.
-You can enter this command from any machine that can access the Magento server using HTTP.
+You can enter this command from any machine that can access the Commerce server using HTTP.

 ```bash
 curl -I -v --location-trusted '<your Magento base URL>'